tubemogul/puppet-maxscale/README.markdown

 tested yet.
 So if you do and find issues, don't hesitate to file a bug on our github page: https://www.github.com/tubemogul/puppet-maxscale/issues

+For more information on the configuration of maxscale as a bilog proxy, see the official documentation: https://mariadb.com/kb/en/mariadb-enterprise/mariadb-maxscale/maxscale-as-a-replication-proxy/

 ##Setup